richardvenneman/appsignal-docs/source/ruby/configuration/ignore-actions.html.md

 The most common use case is an action that your load balancer uses to check if your app is still responding.

-You can ignore these actions from being sent to AppSignal in the gem config.
+You can ignore these actions from being sent to AppSignal in the gem configuration.
 This works both for controller and for background jobs.

 ```yaml
 default: &defaults